gvwilson/thirdbit/src/fiction/madica/index.md

 "What are you doing!?"
 Mr. Poudell demanded.

-"I told you---saving the world."
+"I told you—saving the world."
 Madica nodded toward the black cube beside the table.
 "That's where I tell it to put my head so that I can control the saucer, right?"

-"Control the---ah ha ha ha.
-A ha ha ha ha ha---sure, go ahead, tell it to put your head there.
+"Control the—ah ha ha ha.
+A ha ha ha ha ha—sure, go ahead, tell it to put your head there.
 A ha ha ha ha…"

 "What's so funny?"
 Madica demanded.

 "It's already full!"
 Mr. Poudell said triumphantly.
 "Your little friend, remember?
 I ELFed it while you and your friends were figuring out what to do!
-It's too late---the saucer already has a brain, and it's *not yours*!
+It's too late—the saucer already has a brain, and it's *not yours*!
 A ha ha ha ha ha…"

 Madica grit her teeth.
 "Well then how about we give it some company?"